flaucha/DKonsole/README.md

 ### v1.0.5 (2025-11-22)
 - 🔧 Improved build and release scripts
-- 📝 Added `build.sh` for simple Docker builds
-- 📝 Added `release.sh` for automated releases with git tagging
+- 📝 Added build and release scripts in `scripts/` directory
-- 📚 Added `SCRIPTS.md` documentation
+- 📚 Scripts documentation available in `scripts/SCRIPTS.md`
 - 🔄 Deprecated `deploy.sh` in favor of new scripts

 ### v1.0.4 (2025-11-22)